vdevictor96/fabric-federated-learning/README.md

 ### Client

-To execute the Python client you need to install the Python libraries in the requirements.txt file.
+To execute the Python client you need to install the Python libraries in the [requirements.txt](ederated-learning/client/requirements.txt) file.

+> ⚠️ This client is using python 3.11.7 and other version could case incompatibilities with the libraries versions used in [requirements.txt](ederated-learning/client/requirements.txt).
+More info in [client README file](ederated-learning/client/README.md)

 First, activate your python environment where you will be running the BERT model training.